 Select a photographer and ask them for recommendations.
 You would be surprised at how knowledgable photographers are with venues, styles, and tips that you would not have known.
 Photographers who have much more experience will understand most venues in and out and also give recommendations on other vendors such as DJs, decor, caters, etc. Don’t be afraid to look for your photographer first and ask for their opinion!

 Think About Your Guest

 The next important aspect you need to include in your venue choice is the service of the venue.
 Will they accommodate your needs?
 Check their reviews to see how their past clients have enjoyed their venue.
-Some venues may have limitations on the guest amount and charge you for bringing in outside services that isn't theirs, so be sure to ask questions and verify.
-Check in and check out times: be sure the touch bases on this just in case you need more time for the wedding and make sure to know the additional costs, upfront.
+Some venues may have limitations on the guest amount and charge you for bringing in outside services that aren’t theirs, so be sure to ask questions and verify.
+Check-in and check-out times: be sure the touch base on this just in case you need more time for the wedding and make sure to know the additional costs, upfront.